-Clearview's imaging department conducts the studies needed to monitor your cancer and its response to treatment.
+Clearview Diagnostic Imaging conducts the studies needed to monitor your cancer and its response to treatment.
 It is important when having studies done at our imaging center that you wear comfortable clothing and minimal jewelry.
 Please note that you should arrive at least 15 minutes prior to your scheduled appointment time to prevent delays or rescheduling of your test.

 Please notify our staff if any of the following apply: